 Grizzly 100 quart is a premium roto-molded cooler that comes at a price intermediate between that of the Yeti Tundra and the Rubbermaid Gott marine cooler.
 It comes with pretty much everything you might expect from a premium cooler, including high-quality T latches (3 of them), wide side handles ice retention of over a week, bear-resistant lid, roto-molded construction, and a lifetime warranty.

 Grizzly are well known for making premium products at a price that beats Yeti.
 So if you want a 100-quart cooler that won’t cost you as much as a Yeti but will offer you pretty much the same qualities, then this is the cooler for you.

 Where to buy Rubbermaid Gott Coolers

-There are lots of places to buy Rubbermaid Gott Marine Coolers, but we recommend making your purchase on Amazon for a variety of reasons:
+There are lots of places to buy Rubbermaid Gott Marine Coolers, but we recommend making your purchase at Amazon for a variety of reasons:

 - You get buyer protection, which means a full return and refund if you’re not satisfied with your purchase